rust-osdev/uefi-rs/PUBLISHING.md

 `uefi` (major if the previous bump caused changes in the public API of this crate as well), then possibly a new version of `uefi-services`.

-Furthermore, `uefi-macros` has the `uefi` crate as a `dev-dependency`, and that will have to be updated in tandem with the major versions of the core crate.

 ### Updating the dependent crates

 Remember that if a new major version of a crate gets released, when bumping the version